OwlH-net/NEWS/README.md

 OwlH CHANGELOG

 ## [Unreleased]
-- Rule detail and rule modification from UI form
+- Rule detail and rule modification from UI
+- Zeek cluster configuration from UI
+- Wazuh Agent - Manage logs files to monitor from UI
+- Wazuh Agent - see last 10, 100, 500 lines from any monitored log file